HTTPArchive/almanac.httparchive.org/src/content/en/2020/cms.md

   )
 }}

 The median Lighthouse accessibility score for the top 5 CMSs is all above 80%.
 Across all CMSs, the average median Lighthouse score is 78%, with a minimum of 44% and a maximum of 98%.
 We thus see that the top 5 CMSs are better than average, with some better than others.
 Wix and Squarespace have the highest scores of the top 5.
-Possibly these platforms being proprietary helps here.
+Possibly these platforms being proprietary helps here, as they're able to control the sites which are created more closely.

 The bar should be higher here, though.
 An average score of 78% across all CMSs still leaves significant room for improvement, and the maximum score of 98% shows even the “best” CMS for accessibility compliance has room for improvement.
 Improving accessibility is essential and urgent work.